Foster Preservation Society

 Lost Villages of Scituate Tour with Ray Wolf

-One and a half hour bus tour (air conditioned) leaving from Hope Elementary School Parking Lot, Route 116, Hope, Rhode Island at the following times:
+This one and a half hour bus tour (air conditioned) will be leaving from Hope Elementary School parking lot, located at 391 North Road, (Route 116), Hope, Rhode Island at the following times:

 No food or drinks are allowed on board bus.

-Ray is the author of the following two books of local interest:
+Ray is the author of the following three books of local interest:

-Both books will be on sale on the day of tour.
+These books will be on sale on the day of tour for $23.50 each.

 Gravestone Girls Tour of Spears and Phillips Cemeteries